Research #12

 Also, non-tech integrators may need a very easy to use payout module which doesn't require any knowledge of crypto currency.

-#4 Updated by didi over 7 years ago
+#4 Updated by didi almost 8 years ago

 Matthias showed interest in helping with the Wallet Plugin.